gchenpu/idealized/exp/hs/zonal_symmetric_model/README.md

 An extension of this method was decribed in
 Domeisen, D. I. V., Sun, L., & Chen, G. (2013).
 The role of synoptic eddies in the tropospheric response to stratospheric variability.
 Geophysical Research Letters, 40(18), 4933–4937. https://doi.org/10.1002/grl.50943

+## Changes to the src code and namelist parameters
 Modified changes to the code
 - tendency option to save the tendencies from integrating the model by one time step;
 - forcing option to add the prescribed forcing to the model